hossain-race/bankrates/README.md

 `test.py` contains the unit test codes

+`banks\bank.py` is the parent class which should be inherited by any class that represents a particular bank. for example: `ibbl`

 ## Contribution
 If you want to contribute on this project, you're welcome to fork the project and submit a pull request.